joshburt/openbazaar/README.md

 - `node['ob']['server']['config']['ports']['heartbeat'] = '18470'`
 - `node['ob']['server']['config']['ports']['seed'] = '8080'`

-Attributes may be over-ridden in the normal, node/role/environment level attribute `override_attributes`.
+Attributes may be over-ridden in the normal node/role/environment level attribute `override_attributes`.

-Additionally if one exists a databag definition will take presentence for any attribute declared.
+Additionally if one exists a databag definition will take precedence for any above attribute declaration.
-The databag is configured to be `{CHEF ENVIRONMENT}\ob`
+The data bag item is configured to be `{CHEF ENVIRONMENT}\ob`

 Example
 ```json